 If you find your long curls are weighing you down then why not make the chop?
 Not only will a short style make your curls more manageable, but this flirty hairstyle is ideal for summer.
 From pin-curled pixie cuts and bouncy bobs, the styling opportunities for short curly hair are truly versatile.

 Your hair says a lot about you and your professionalism.
 Super long hair is typically shared by young girls and hippies, while short hair can give off a rebellious or older impression.
-If you’re trying to play it safe in the professional sector, its best to stick a midlength style.
+If you’re trying to play it safe in the professional sector, its best to stick to medium hair length.

 If you’re after an edgy cut but don’t want to go too short, an asymmetrical lob might be right up your alley.
 This A-line style is particularly flattering and not as sharp as some other asymmetric styles.
 Meaning, it is easier to grow out and can still be worn in a pony if you have hair regrets.
 But, we don’t think you’ll have anything to worry about with this uber cool and on-trend style.

 A deep side part is a great way to give the classic lob a trendy new take.
 While the lob itself is still very much a hit style, you can update your look by simply styling your hair into a deep side part and flicking one side over.
 This sleek and sophisticated style works equally as well for casual days as it does for formal outings.